-Date(s) you treated the patient for condition: Will the patient need to have treatment visits at least twice per year due to the Yes. condition?
-No Was medication, other than over-the-counter medication, prescribed?
+Date(s) you treated the patient for condition:

+Will the patient need to have treatment visits at least twice per year due to the condition? \\\\ No Yes.

+Was medication, other than over-the-counter medication, prescribed? \\\\ No \\\\ Yes.

+Was the patient referred to other health care provider(s) for evaluation or treatment (e.g., physical therapist)? \\\\ No \\\ Yes.
+If so, state the nature of such treatments and expected duration of treatment:

+4.Is the medical condition pregnancy?
 No Yes.
-Was the patient referred to other health care provider(s) for evaluation or treatments: No Yes.
-If so, state the nature of such treatments and exp treatment: 4.Is the medical condition pregnancy?NoYes.
-If so, expected delivery dat e: 5.
-Describe other relevant medical facts, if any, related to the condition for which (such medical facts may include symptoms, diagnosis, or any regimen of continute use of specialized equipment): 6.
-Will the patient be incapacitated for a single continuous period of time, includi treatment and recovery?NoYes.
-If so, estimate the beginning and period of incapacity: During this time, will the patient need care?NoYes If so, explain the patient and why such care is medically necessary: • 7.
-Will the patient require follow-up treatments, including any time for recovery?
-Estimate treatment schedule, if any, including the dates of any scheduled apport required for each appointment, including any recovery period: intments and the time Estimate the care needed by the patient, and why such care is medically necess ary: 8.
-Will the patient require care on an intermittent or reduced schedule basis, inclu recovery?
+If so, expected delivery date:

+5. Describe other relevant medical facts, if any, related to the condition for which the patient needs care (such medical facts may include symptoms, diagnosis, or any regimen of continuing treatment such as the use of specialized equipment):

+6. Will the patient be incapacitated for a single continuous period of time, including any time for treatment and recovery?
 No Yes.
+If so, estimate the beginning and ending dates for the period of incapacity:

+During this time, will the patient need care?
+No Yes If so, explain the care needed by the patient and why such care is medically necessary: \\\\\

+7. Will the patient require follow-up treatments, including any time for recovery?
+NoYes.
+Estimate treatment schedule, if any, including the dates of any scheduled appointments and the time required for each appointment, including any recovery period:

+Estimate the care needed by the patient, and why such care is medically necessary:

-If so, hour(s) per day; days from through Estimate the care needed by the patient, and why such care is medically necess per week ary: 8.
-Will the condition cause episodic flare-ups periodically preventing the patient normal daily activities?
-No Yes.
-Based upon the patient's medical history and your knowledge of the medical confrequency of flare-ups and the duration of related incapacity that the patient materials are the patient materials and the duration of related incapacity that the patient materials are the patient materials are the patient materials.
+- 8. Will the patient require care on an intermittent or reduced schedule basis, including any time for recovery? \\\\\No \\\\ Yes.
+If so, \\\\\hour(s) per day; \\\\\days per week from \\\\\ through \\\\\\ Estimate the care needed by the patient, and why such care is medically necessary: \\\\\\ - 8.
+Will the condition cause episodic flare-ups periodically preventing the patient from participating in normal daily activities? \\\\\ No \\\\ Yes.
+Based upon the patient's medical history and your knowledge of the medical condition, estimate the frequency of flare-ups and the duration of related incapacity that the patient may have over the next 6 months (e.g. 1 episode every 3 months lasting 1-2 days): Frequency:times perweek(s)month(s) Duration:hours orday(s) per episode Does the patient need care during these flare ups?
+No Yes If so, explain the care needed by the patient, and why such care is medically necessary: ADDITIONAL INFORMATION (if necessary): IDENTIFY QUESTION NUMBER WITH YOUR ADDITIONAL ANSWER Signature of Health Care Provider Date

-Signature of Health Care Provider Date ADDITIONAL INFORMATION (if neanswer ecessary): IDENTIFY QUESTIO ON NUMBER WITH YOUR ADDITIONAL If so, explain the care needed by the • Does the patient need care during the ese flare ups?
-No Y Yes episode months (e.g. 1 episode every 3 months) Frequency: times per wee episode • Duration: hours or day(s) per
+RETURN THIS FORM TO PATIENT Form WH-380-F February 2013